 It’s an ownership thing.

 You’ve found your dream home and now, it’s time to seal the deal.
-Making an offer is tricky enough at the best of times.
-Throw a global pandemic into the mix, and you’ve got yourself asking more questions than before.
-Shared Ownership is the solution to all your worries!
+We may have the solution for you - shared ownership!
 You can buy the home you’ve fallen in love with, without the hefty price tag.
 Still not convinced?
 Don’t worry – we’ve got all the tips and tricks, to make the process a smooth-sailing ride.

 What to consider before making an offer?

-There’s always a checklist involved, especially before it comes to making a bid.
+There’s always a checklist involved, especially before it comes to making a house offer.

 Keep your emotions at bay